sibyfi/pcs/README.md

 # pcs
-Script to re-format the "Upcoming Class Schedule.csv" report from the "Operational Reports" tab.
+Script to re-format the "Upcoming Class Schedule.csv" report from the "Operational Reports" tab from BA.

 Instructions:
 - git clone https://github.com/sibyfi/pcs